LunarEclipseStudios/Lunaris/README.md

 Every month has it's own omen.
 Omens can bring good fortune or cautionary tales, and each is unique to its month.
 Learn to adapt and thrive under their influence.

+### List of months:
+- Largaric is the month of good fortune.
+During this time you will happen upon better odds when exploring chests and during fishing.
+- Fenaric is the month of weakness.
+During this month you will feel weaker and far more sluggish than normal.
+Some argue that his month is the worst of them all.
+- Menteric is the month of prosperity.
+During this time, your crop harvests will yield slightly more than usual.
+Farmers often view this as a time of hope and renewal, preparing for the challenges ahead with the extra bounty.
+- Kinjira is the month of Hardship, a somber time when the land grows stubborn and unforgiving.
+During this month your plants and crops grow slowly and inconsistently.
+- Linkopta is the month of strength and integrity, a time when the air feels charged with vitality and purpose.
+You will notice that you feel stronger and faster than usual.
+- Fayomog is the month of bad fortune.
+During this time you will run into problems uncovering very bad odds when exploring chests and fishing.

 ![calendar](https://cdn.lunareclipse.studio/img/projects/lunaris/gallery/calendar.webp)

 ## **Installation**